[Update (12.8.13) - Austria has apparently deposited its instrument of ratification. The Info graphic and State of Play text below have been updated.]

 Number of countries on the pitch = 1.

-It therefore seems that Austria has won the race to be the first country to ratify the Agreement on the Unified Patent Court.
+Austria has therefore won the race to be the first country to ratify the Agreement on the Unified Patent Court.

 Austria has now been added to the info-graphic above.
 Since Austria’s football captain, Christian Fuchs, plays at left back that seemed a good place to add Austria.